hilmyfar/builtupgrowth-gptools/README.md

 ```
 Based on my testing in three different urban agglomerations on Java Island—Cirebon Raya, Semarang, and Malang Raya—the optimal mIBI threshold value is consistently above -0.05 for Landsat 8 and above 0 for Sentinel 2.
 However, it still interferes with water areas.
 Therefore, adding the condition that NDBI is greater than MNDWI perfectly excludes water from the results.

 While the methods are not scientifically proven (yet), internal testing has shown it achieves 85-92% Overall Accuracy (OA) in the three urban agglomeration areas.
+The processing time averages 9.5 seconds for one metropolitan area (373.7 km² in size) with three separate time periods.
 Essentially, this is a fun experiment and learning exercise.

 After independently extracting built-up areas from each raster, this program will overlay all of them to create a spatiotemporal built-up growth map and calculate built-up growth elasticity by comparing it with population growth data.
 This elasticity calculation references Cai et al. (2022) to determine the rationality of urban expansion[2].